calcom/cal.com/apps/api/README.md

 We have some shared validations which several resources require, like baseApiParams which parses apiKey in all requests, or querIdAsString or TransformParseInt which deal with the id's coming from req.query.

-- **[*]BaseBodyParams** that omits any values from the model that are too sensitive or we don't want to pick when creating a new resource like id, userId, etc.. (those are gotten from context or elswhere)
+- **[*]BaseBodyParams** that omits any values from the model that are too sensitive or we don't want to pick when creating a new resource like id, userId, etc.. (those are gotten from context or elsewhere)

 - **[*]Public** that also omits any values that we don't want to expose when returning the model as a response, which we parse against before returning all resources.